-But first, I want to assure you of something: Your success will not hinge on how many editors are your Facebook friends, or even how talented a writer you are.
-Your success will depend only on how much you want it, whether you’re willing to learn and put in the work to make it happen.
-Because selling your writing to niche market magazines isn’t sleight of hand or divine intervention or even the inspiration you’ve been waiting to strike, it’s work.
+But first, I want to assure you of something: Your success doesn’t hinge on how many editors are your Facebook friends, or even how talented you are as a writer.
+Your success depends only on how much you want it, and whether you’re willing to learn and put in the work.
+Because selling your writing to niche market magazines isn’t sleight of hand or divine intervention — it’s work.
 You can sell your writing to any of these niche market magazines, as long as you…

 - Are an enthusiast and can identify a magazine that caters to your special interest.

-- Like to write and you are willing to take seriously the craft of writing and the business of selling writing.
+- Like to write and are willing to take the craft of writing and the business of selling writing seriously.